sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/digital_feedback_loop.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/product_management_with_devops.png"
         alt = "This image expands the view of Product Management shown in the previous image.
 We see the Product Owner and the Product team on the left side, and a series of pipeline on the right side.
-The pipeline is showing a series of steps necessary for software production (version control, build, unit testing, deployment, auto testing, deployment nto production, and monitoring).
+The pipeline is showing a series of steps necessary for software production (version control, build, unit testing, deployment, auto testing, deployment to production, and monitoring).
 At each of those steps, we see a pipe coming out of it and going back to the beginning.
 This shows a potential exit path for the Product Team that includes new information.
-Around the pipeline, we have the other IT Personnel involved like Quality Assurance, Accessibility, and IT Security that may not be members of the product team per say, but add their controls into the DevOps pipeline using scripts." style="width: 500px; height: inherit;"
+Around the pipeline, we have the other IT Personnel involved like Quality Assurance, Accessibility, and IT Security that may not be members of the product team per se, but add their controls into the DevOps pipeline using scripts." style="width: 500px; height: inherit;"
         />
     </a>